spdk/spdk/doc/nvmf_tgt_pg.md

 network I/O. Poll groups may be created by calling spdk_nvmf_poll_group_create().
 They automatically request to begin polling upon creation on the thread from which they were created.
-Most importantly, *a poll group may only be accessed from the thread it was created on.*
+Most importantly, *a poll group may only be accessed from the thread on which it was created.*

 When spdk_nvmf_tgt_accept() detects a new connection, it will construct a new struct spdk_nvmf_qpair object and call the user provided `new_qpair_fn` callback for each new qpair.
 In response to this callback, the user must assign the qpair to a poll group by calling spdk_nvmf_poll_group_add().
-Remember, a poll group may only be accessed from the thread it was created on, so making a call to spdk_nvmf_poll_group_add() may require passing a message to the appropriate thread.
+Remember, a poll group may only be accessed from the thread on which it was created, so making a call to spdk_nvmf_poll_group_add() may require passing a message to the appropriate thread.